 Blue light and sleep

 The most relaxing light colors depend on how you plan to relax.
-Different colors are better for waking up, falling asleep, or entering a meditative trance state.
+Different colors are better for waking up, falling asleep, or entering a meditative state.
 Relaxing in the morning is different than attempting to fall asleep, so let’s take a deeper look at a few different light colors and their effect on your mental state.

 Consider pink lighting if you need light to wake up in the morning (as most people do), and sunrise is too early.
-Pink lights are a good color for infant and young children’s rooms.
+Pink lights are a good color for infants and young children’s rooms.
 Not only do they add a fairy tale feel to a room, but they’re also calming.
 If you want a new way to spruce up your yoga spot or favorite napping space, pink lighting can set a relaxing tone, too.

 Blue lighting is good for certain moods.
 Although it’s not ideal for resting, blue is a calming color in and of itself.
 Different LED devices use blue for relaxing light shows.
 If you like a galaxy or starry sky, blue lighting might put you in the perfect mood for a chill hangout experience.

-Green is a calming color known to improve wakefulness.
+Green is a unique color known to improve wakefulness.
 Many professional gamers use green to help them focus during intensive streaming sessions and important competitions.
 Green pierces through darkness better than other colors, making it ideal for dark work settings that require energy and attentiveness.
 If you’re looking at shifting from blue or white light to another focusing color, green may be your go-to.